dlab-berkeley/R-package-development/README.md

 ## Setup

 I strongly recommend to launch the binder above.
-Please do so before attending the worskshop as it takes a while (especially, if you do it for the first time).
+Please do so before attending the workshop as it takes a while (especially, if you do it for the first time).

 Or you can install required packages manually: